-The 9071C Hydrazine system is capable of monitoring hydrazine concentrations in sample feed.
-A single solenoid valves is used to select between analyzing the sample and accessing calibration standard 1 (CAL1).
+The 9071 Hydrazine system is capable of monitoring hydrazine concentrations in sample feed.
+Two solenoid valves are used to select between analyzing the sample, calibration solution 1 (CAL1) and grab sample.

-In normal mode, the feed water flows from the inlet into the heat exchanger through the solenoid valve and into the sensor.
+In normal mode, the feed water flows from the inlet into the heat exchanger through the solenoid valves and into the sensor.
 The sensor transmits a current proportional to the hydrazine content in the feed water.
 This output is then measured by the electrical system and converted into a ppb/ppm measurement.
 An internal thermistor (housed in sensor) is used to monitor the water temperature for temperature compensation.
 If the sample temperature exceeds 131°F, sample automatically gets diverted to drain and the system displays "HOT".